Nakajima's creation operators and the Kirwan map: Hilbert scheme of points in a complex plane

 We set $\PKT{0}{n}=n\in \KTh_{\TT}(\Hilb{n})$. \item Let $\Pcoh{k}{n} \in \coh^{2k}_{\TT}(\Hilb{n})$ be the image under $\kappa^{\coh}$ of the $k$'th power-sum polynomial.
 We set $\Pcoh{0}{n}=n\in \coh^*_{\TT}(\Hilb{n})$. \item For a sequence of non-negative integers $\lambda=(\lambda_1,\dots,\lambda_l)$ we set

 For the empty sequence $\lambda = \varnothing$ let $\Pcoh{\varnothing}{n}=1$. \item We use the same notation $\PKT{k}{n}, \Pcoh{k}{n}$ for the corresponding elements of $\KTh(\Hilb{n})$ and $\coh^*(\Hilb{n})$. \end{itemize} \end{adf} The nonequivariant Kirwan map is surjective, cf. \cite{ES}.
-It is a folklore knowledge that analogous result holds in the equivariant setting, i.e. the maps \eqref{eq:KirwanH} and \eqref{eq:KirwanK} are surjective, see e.g. \cite[Paragraph 3.2]{Smirnov}.
+This result can be generalized to equivariant cohomology using graded Nakayama lemma, see Remark \ref{rem:Nakayama} below.
+It is a folklore knowledge that an analogous result holds in the K-theoretical setting, i.e. the map \eqref{eq:KirwanK} is surjective, see e.g. \cite[Paragraph 3.2]{Smirnov}.
 As $\Hilb{n}$ is a Nakajima quiver variety, in particular a symplectic reduction, this may be deduced from a much more general fact \cite{QuiverKirwan}.
-In this paper we do not use the surjectivity of mentioned maps. \\
+In this paper we do not use the surjectivity of mentioned maps.

+\begin{rem} Surjectivity of the map $\kappa^{\coh}$ may be deduced from the surjectivity of its nonequivariant counterpart.
+Let $R$ be the $\TT$-equivariant cohomology ring of a point, $R_+\subset R$ its ideal of elements in positive degrees, and $M$ the equivariant cohomology of the Hilbert scheme, i.e.

+The image of the Kirwan map $\kappa^{\coh}$ is an $R$-submodule of $M$, denote it by $N$.
+Surjectivity of the nonequivariant Kirwan map and the Białynicki-Birula decomposition (see Section \ref{s:Eqcoh}) imply that